kgori/sigfit/README.md

     sudo update-alternatives --install /usr/bin/gcc gcc /usr/bin/gcc-5 60 --slave /usr/bin/g++ g++ /usr/bin/g++-5

 Alternatively, if you have version 4.8.1 or higher of `gcc` and `g++`, you can enable C++14 features by substituting `-std=gnu++1y` for `-std=gnu++14` in `~/.R/Makevars`.

-## Licence

-Authors: Kevin Gori and Adrian Baez-Ortega
-Transmissible Cancer Group, University of Cambridge

-sigfit is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 3 of the License, or (at your option) any later version.

-This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-See the GNU General Public License for more details.

-You should have received a copy of the GNU General Public License along with this program.
-If not, see http://www.gnu.org/licenses.